What’s the first thing that comes to mind when you hear the word “assessment?”

 Let’s say you gave an assessment with the goal of measuring how well your students can identify colors in the target language.
 And to assess your students, you showed them pictures of different coats and asked the question, “What color is the coat?”
 Some of the students might do poorly even though they know their colors.
 It’s not because they didn’t study, but because they don’t know what a coat is, and are confused as a result.

 In this example, the assessment is not valid.
-Instead of measuring your students’ knowledge of colors, you also te.
+Instead of measuring your students’ knowledge of colors, you also test their vocabulary knowledge.

 A valid assessment measures only what it is supposed to measure.
 No more, and no less.